Book: The Diary Of An Unreasonable Man

 Author: Madhav Mathur

-We had seen similar stories in couple of movies, but this one different in terms of non-violence.
+We had seen similar stories in a couple of movies, but this one different in terms of non-violence.
 Madhav has pointed out few of the social issues in his novel.
 Great.
 However, I do not agree with all of them.
-I have a complete opposite idea when he discusses about marketing, cars, fashion shows etc. So, may be your thoughts.
-I do not understand why he chose the word Anarchist, when none of his actions are against the state/country.
-His actions were against the people who are lame, in disciplined.
+I have a completely opposite idea when he discusses marketing, cars, fashion shows etc. So, maybe your thoughts.
+I do not understand why he chose the word Anarchist when none of his actions are against the state/country.
+His actions were targetted at the people who are lame, indisciplined.
 Anarchism as a concept may hold good for a small society or tribes living in remote forests.
 But, for a country with more than a billion citizens, I doubt.
-That’s a whole big discussion on itself.
-Lets not get into it now.
+That’s a whole big discussion in itself.
+Let’s not get into it now.

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|

 Copyleft @ 2009.
 Free to all.